shashank-sharma/100-days-of-code/log.md

 ### Day 3: January 5, 2017

 Had some problem working today.
 Even though I studied much about images scraping through python.
 For some time I got stuck while scraping Google Image Search but still will come up with solution.

+### Day 4: January 6, 2017

+Created one program which will open URL and then it will scrape all the img tag.
+After scraping it will gather all the source of images and then it will save it locally with their respective extension.
+If extension is unknown then it will first confirm what is extension and then it will save it else it will ignore.